 It was so horrific, so improbable, so utterly, fantastically appalling – the ground literally, with no warning, swallowing up to open whatever was on its surface – that it couldn’t help but be hilarious in a morbid sort of way.

 That night, lying awake as my family slept, as is my wont; mind buzzing and circling and picking away at the bones of long-dead problems, the sinkholes came back to me.

 It struck me that they gave me an image for the mental landscape I have inhabited for years.
-A way to visualise the anxiety which sometimes makes any decision to build or explore or often even simply move feel too fraught with danger to be risked.
+A way to visualise the anxiety which sometimes makes any decision to build or explore or often even simply to move feel too fraught with danger to be risked.
 The constant, gnawing dread of what lies beneath the surface, of what catastrophe may be unleashed by one unwitting step.

 The thing is that I know it’s both rational and irrational.
 Just as with the sinkholes, external factors beyond my control are by far the most likely cause of disaster.
 Retreating ever further into a smaller and smaller spot, shrinking myself to take up the least possible room and exert the lightest possible tread, isn’t a recipe for a risk-free life, let alone a happy and fulfilled one.